 Did you know that your site could rank low because of bad spelling?
-On October 5, 2011, Matt Cutts posted a video explaining that he and his team saw a correlation between sites with a high Page Rank and better spelling against sites with a low Page Rank and poor spelling.
+On October 5, 2011, Matt Cutts posted a video explaining that he and his team saw a correlation between sites with a high Page Rank and better spelling and sites with a low Page Rank and poor spelling.

 Here is Quick Sprout’s reading levels:

 You can see that 93% of content on Quick Sprout is basic, while 7% is intermediate, with 0% being advanced.
-Notice, too, how each search engine result has a reading level below the URL.
+Notice, too, that each search engine result has a reading level below the URL.

 Writing for a fifth-grade level is something I try to do even with complex information, so it seems like I am succeeding!